From John Lennon to David Bowie: The 10 best covers albums ever

 Thirteen years after his friend John Lennon had released his own covers album (more on that later), McCartney released his own.
 Originally released exclusively in the Soviet Union, the title of the record is a translation of ‘Back in the USSR’.

 It sees Macca in fine form as he looks back to the masters of old with covers of his heroes like Eddie Cochran and Sam Cooke to bring together one of the finer works of McCartney’s solo career.
+It seems fitting that McCartney should pay tribute to these stars having used their influence to ascertain himself the title of the most successful composer of all time.

 6. Renegades – Rage Against The Machine

 Rage use their expertly skilled hands to create some interesting reimaginings of songs from Burce Springsteen and Bob Dylan to name a few and turn them into funk-rock bombs ready to explode at every moment.
+It’s a perfect rebellion—to not only use the songs of the past to make waves in the present but to do it with such disregard for the original material was truly something special.

 5. American Recordings – Johnny Cash